Early Stopping for Deep Image Prior: Experiments

 \subsection{Image denoising}

-Prior works dealing with the DIP overfitting issue mostly focus on image denoising, but typically only evaluate their methods on one or two kinds of noise with low noise levels, e.g., low-level Gaussian noise.
-Here, to stretch out the evaluation, we consider $4$ types of noise: Gaussian, shot, impulse, and speckle.
-We take the classic 9-image dataset\footnote{ \url{http://www.cs.tut.fi/\~foi/GCF-BM3D/index.html\#ref_results}}, and for each noise type generate two noise levels, low and high, i.e., level 2 and level 4 of~\cite{hendrycks2019robustness}, respectively.
+Prior work dealing with DIP overfitting mostly focuses on image denoising and typically only evaluates their methods on one or two kinds of noise with low noise levels, e.g., low-level Gaussian noise.
+To stretch our evaluation, we consider $4$ types of noise: Gaussian, shot, impulse, and speckle.
+We take the classical 9-image dataset~\citep{Dabov2007}, and for each noise type, generate two noise levels, low and high, i.e., level 2 and 4 of~\cite{hendrycks2019robustness}, respectively.
+In \cref{tab:reall} and \cref{sec:real_ap}, we also report the performance of our ES-WMV on real-world denoising evaluated on \textbf{large-scale datasets}.
+In addition, we also compare DIP-based denoising with a {state-of-the-art} diffusion-model-based denoising in \cref{tab:denoising_dm}.

-\paragraph{Comparison with baseline methods} It is natural to expect that no-reference image quality assessment (NR-IQA), such as the classic BRISQUE~\cite{mittal2012no}, NIQE~\cite{mittal2012making} or state-of-the-art (SOTA) DNN-based NIMA~\cite{talebi2018nima} can possibly make good ES criteria.
-We thus set up a family of baseline methods, using each of these metrics to find optimal stopping.

-The comparison between ES-WMV and these baseline methods is presented in \cref{tab:no_ref_low,tab:no_ref_high}, for low- and high-level noise level, respectively.
-To save space, we only report the PNSR gaps but defer the SSIM gaps to the appendix.
-While our method enjoys favorable detection gaps ($\le 2$) for most tested noise types and levels (except for Baboon, House, Kodak2 for certain noise type/level; we suspect this is due to the substantial high-frequency components in these two images), detection gaps by the baseline methods can very often get huge $\ge 10$.
-We hence do not report the mean and standard deviation for these methods, as it is unlikely these bad detection results are due to randomness. \paragraph{Comparison with competing methods}